Deltares-research/FloodsAndHealthTool/docs/overview.rst

 What's behind the Floods and Health Tool?
 ----------

-The tool uses the flood maps produced by SFINCS and WFLOW as part of the HydroMT package and transforms it into the requested format for the health assessment.
+The tool uses the flood maps produced by SFINCS and WFLOW as part of the HydroMT package, as well as demographic data from the WorldPop Database (https://hub.worldpop.org/) and transforms it into the requested format for the health assessment.

-Ideally, the input data includes the severity (depth, area) and duration of the flood, as well as demographic information about the affected population (age, social status, pre-existing health conditions) and critical (health) infrastructure.
+Ideally, the input data includes the severity (depth, area) and duration of the flood, as well as demographic information about the affected population (population density, age, social status, pre-existing health conditions) and critical (health) infrastructure.

 .. figure:: ./figures/DataStreamFloodsandHealth.jpg